bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/u/UsagePurpose_1fZSkvX5HFxP0_mPJtSZjB/Documentation.md

-The purpose of usage of the covering, e.g. maintenance, rescue services.
+The purpose of usage of the cess between rails, e.g. maintenance, rescue services.